1701 Mountain Rd NW, Albuquerque, NM 87104

 FREE event for teens at Explora!

 Funding assistance for Explora Teen Science Cafés, (aka.
-Café Scientifique), is provided by New Mexico EPSCoR.
+Café Scientifique), is provided in part by New Mexico EPScoR.